Advance-fee scam: Bogus job offers

 More sophisticated scams advertise jobs with real companies and offer lucrative salaries and conditions with the fraudsters pretending to be recruitment agents.
 A bogus telephone or online interview may take place and after some time the applicant is informed that the job is theirs.
 To secure the job they are instructed to send money for their work visa or travel costs to the agent, or to a bogus travel agent who works on the scammer's behalf.
 No matter what the variation, they always involve the job seeker sending them or their agent money, credit card or bank account details.
-A newer form of employment scam has arisen in which users are sent a bogus job offer, but are not asked to give financial information.
+A newer form of employment scam has arisen in which users are sent a bogus job offer but are not asked to give financial information.
 Instead, their personal information is harvested during the application process and then sold to third parties for a profit, or used for identity theft.

-Another form of employment scam involves making people receive a fake "interview" where they are told the benefits of the company.
+Another form of employment scam involves making people attend a fake "interview" where they are told the benefits of the company.
 The attendees are then made to assist to a conference where a scammer will use elaborate manipulation techniques to convince the attendees to purchase products, in a similar manner to the catalog merchant business model, as a hiring requisite.
 Quite often, the company lacks any form of the physical catalog to help them sell products (e.g. jewelry).
 When "given" the job, the individual is then asked to promote the scam job offer on their own.
-They are also made to work the company unpaid as a form of "training".
+They are also made to work for the company unpaid as a form of "training".
 Similar scams involve making alleged job candidates pay money upfront in person for training materials or services, with the claim that upon successful completion, they will be offered a guaranteed job, which never materializes.